scionproto/scion/doc/cryptography/drkey.rst

 length can be chosen by a given AS and can change over time, however, epochs must not overlap.
 Thus, a secret value is associated with exactly one epoch.

-In the design, every AS can define different epoch lengths for each protocol-specific 0th level key.
+Every AS can define different epoch lengths for each protocol-specific 0th level key.

 Defining a reasonable lower bound for the epoch length used in DRKey is necessary to avoid nonsensical scenarios.
 This value is